AmericanEnglish/OOCPP/README.md

 header files.
 On top of that I will cover some basic design for Qt 5.8 and subclassing the windows.
+I make the brazen assumption that by reading this you have a basic understanding of programming and some C++11 knowledge.
+Not a lot of C++11 knowledge but just the bare minimums of compiling, assigning variables, making functions, or a willingness to learn as you go if you don't.

 ## Table of Contents